achristmascarl/rainfrog/README.md

 ![rainfrog demo](vhs/demo.gif)

 > [!WARNING]
-> rainfrog is currently in beta.
+> rainfrog is currently in beta; the mysql and sqlite drivers are unstable.

 the goal for rainfrog is to provide a lightweight, terminal-based alternative to pgadmin/dbeaver.